tonybutzer/harmony-docs/documentation/source/12week.md

 - NO LICENSE FEES
 - Jen Rover is in HPC school
 - Should be able to use notebooks in both environments - cloud and HPC
+    - IF the python `version monster` does not get you!

 ---